ItemConsulting/lib-xp-cvpartner/README.md

-# lib-xp-cvpartner
-XP library for interacting with CV-partner
+# CV-partner library for Enonic XP